 Cruz, Span HRs lead Seattle past Baltimore, 5-2

+SEATTLE (AP) — Dee Gordon says it’s too early for the Seattle Mariners to be worried about the wild-card math.
+He thinks they should just concentrate on winning games.

-SEATTLE (AP) — Nelson Cruz and Denard Span hit back-to-back home runs, and the Seattle Mariners overcame sloppy infield defense to beat the Baltimore Orioles 5-2 on Wednesday night.
+Nelson Cruz and Denard Span hit back-to-back home runs, and Seattle overcame sloppy infield defense to beat the Baltimore Orioles 5-2 on Wednesday night.

-Despite winning their first home series since July 22, the Mariners failed to gain ground on Oakland in the AL Wild Card race.
-They still trail by 5½ games with 22 games remaining.
+Despite winning a home series for the first time since July 22, the Mariners failed to gain ground on Oakland in the race for the second AL wild card.
+They still trail by 5½ games with 22 remaining.

+“We’ve got to play,” Gordon said.
+“We can’t look at the scoreboard.
+We can’t look at other people.”

-Mike Leake (9-9) gave up two unearned runs in six innings to earn his first victory since Aug.
-15. Edwin Diaz locked down his major league-leading 53rd save, joining Randy Myers (1993), Trevor Hoffman (1998) and Mariano Rivera (2004) who sit tied for fifth-most saves in a single season in baseball history.
+Mike Leake (9-9) gave up two unearned runs in six innings to earn his first victory since June 23.
+Edwin Diaz locked down his major league-leading 53rd save, tied for fifth-most in a season.

-Taking advantage of three Seattle errors, including two by shortstop Jean Segura, the Orioles grabbed a 2-1 lead in the fifth inning.
+Taking advantage of three Seattle errors, the Orioles grabbed a 2-1 lead in the fifth.

-Segura’s throw on Jonathan Villar’s ground ball was low and wide, skipping past Robinson Cano at first base for the first error.
-Cedric Mullins scored on the play to tie the game at 1-all.
+First baseman Robinson Cano couldn’t dig out shortstop Jean Segura’s throw on Jonathan Villar’s grounder for the first miscue.
+Cedric Mullins scored on the play to tie it 1-all.

-Two batters later, Adam Jones’ ground ball glanced off Segura’s glove and into left field.
-Villar raced around and beat Span’s throw to home plate to give Baltimore a 2-1 lead.
+Two batters later, Adam Jones’ grounder glanced off Segura’s glove and into left field.
+Villar raced around and beat Span’s throw home to put Baltimore ahead.

+But leave it to Cruz to supply much-needed power at the right time.

-But with two outs in the fifth, Cruz hammered a 411-foot home run off Andrew Cashner to straightaway center field to tie the game at 2-all.
-It was Cruz’s 34th home of the season.
+With two outs in the fifth, Cruz hammered a 411-foot home run off Andrew Cashner to straightaway center field to tie the game at 2.
+It was Cruz’s 34th home run of the season.

+“We needed that,” Span said.
+“Even though it was a one-run lead they had, it felt like we were down by three or four.
+(Cruz’s home run) sparked us a little bit, and gave us a little bit more momentum.”

-Span took Cashner (4-14) deep in the next at-bat, sending a solo home run to right field, and the Mariners regained the lead, 3-2.
+Span took Cashner (4-14) deep in the next at-bat, sending a drive to right field, and the Mariners regained the lead.
+That also ended Cashner’s outing.

+“Andrew had a lot of counts in his favor,” Baltimore manager Buck Showalter said.
+“He just couldn’t finish off some guys.”

 Span’s RBI single in the seventh scored Cruz, boosting Seattle’s lead to 4-2.
 Span later scored on Guillermo Heredia’s sacrifice bunt.